Samah Abdelrahim | سماح

 • Rachel Bong- The Symbolic systems department summer internship program, Summer 2025

-• Sadio Mohamed Abdi- The department of Psychology Summer Internship program, Summer 2024
+• Sadio Mohamed Abdi- The department of Psychology Summer Internship program, Summer 2024 (Now a research coordinator in North Dakota State University)

 • Graduate mentor- Language and Cognition lab- Stanford University

-• Meesha Ryan- Research coordinator in the language and cognition lab, Summer 2024-ongoing
+• Meesha Ryan- Research coordinator, Summer 2024-ongoing

-• Toluwanimi Oke- Research assistant in the language and cognition lab, Autumn 2025
+• Toluwanimi Oke- Research assistant, Autumn 2025

-• Kai Vanderlip- Research assistant in the language and cognition lab, Autumn 2025
+• Kai Vanderlip- Research assistant, Autumn 2025

-• Princess Awambu- Research assistant in the language and cognition lab, Autumn 2025
+• Princess Awambu- Research assistant, Autumn 2025

-• Irakli Kvariani- Research assistant in the language and cognition lab, Autumn 2025
+• Irakli Kvariani- Research assistant, Autumn 2025

-• Juan Bello- Research assistant in the language and cognition lab, Summer 2025-ongoing
+• Juan Bello- Research assistant, Summer 2025-ongoing

-• Rachel Bong- Research assistant in the language and cognition lab, Summer 2025-ongoing
+• Rachel Bong- Research assistant, Summer 2025-ongoing

-• Sadio Mohamed Abdi- Research assistant in the language and cognition lab, Summer 2024-Spring 2025
+• Sadio Mohamed Abdi- Research assistant, Summer 2024-Spring 2025

-• Claire Lee- Research assistant in the language and cognition lab, Winter 2024-Spring 2025
+• Claire Lee- Research assistant, Winter 2024-Spring 2025

-• Nivedita Kripalani- Research assistant in the language and cognition lab, Winter 2024-Spring 2025
+• Nivedita Kripalani- Research assistant, Winter 2024-Spring 2025

 • Graduate mentor, Bing Honors College, Stanford University, Summer 2024